 The service-specific configuration details of the datapath are provided by the subscription service through the authorization following the successful authentication.

-The SS informs the AR about the network attachment of a new subscriber and the related service parameter.
+The SS informs the AR about the network attachment of a new user and the related service parameter.

 The ANC creates the user-specific datapath configuration information for the BH and delivers such configuration to the BH.